Lieutenant Governor of Newfoundland and Labrador: History

 The lieutenant governor of Newfoundland came into being in 1949, upon Newfoundland's entry into Confederation, and evolved from the earlier position of proprietary governor of Newfoundland.
 Since that date, 14 lieutenant governors have served the province.
 The shortest mandate by a lieutenant governor of Newfoundland and Labrador was Albert Walsh, from April to September 1949, while the longest was Leonard Outerbridge, from 1949 to 1957.
-The first woman to serve as lieutenant governor was Judy Foote, from 2018 to present.
+The first woman to serve as lieutenant governor was Judy Foote, from 2018 to 2023.